Time to get serious. Enter the Competition for the Zuru Product Innovation Challenge.

 - The winners are responsible for the payment of any taxes and charges on the prizes.

 - We may alter, withdraw or modify the prizes at our discretion.
-There is no cash or monetary equivalent to the prize.

 - Unless we say otherwise, you are responsible for all costs and expenses related to your entry into the competition.

 - Each member of the panel and others involved in organising the competition are volunteers and any views expressed are their own, given in good faith.
 No warranty is given for any opinion expressed.